Akirakato1/Slay-the-Spire-2-dashboard/README.md

 ### Copy Run File

 A **Copy File** button in the run detail view copies the `.run` file itself to the Windows clipboard, so you can paste it into a folder or share it.
+Pastebin copy/open pastebin .run file are available.
+First time using pastebin functionality, will prompt for your free pastebin api key.

 ---